yangli04/fiji_split_channel/README.md

 # fiji_split_channel

 This is a short macro for Fiji to split the channels and create merged image in .lif file from immunofluorescence experiments.
 There are three default colors: Blue, Red and Green.
-Please modify that before you use the macro, especially make sure the sequences in `colors` variable is correct.
+Please modify that before you use the macro to make sure the sequences in `colors` variable is correct.

 ## How to use
 1. Open Fiji software.